John Bani

+Bani giving a medal to Ali Kazak in 2000.

 John Bennett Bani (born 1 July 1941) is a former Vanuatuan politician who was the president of Vanuatu from 25 March 1999 to 24 March 2004.
 He is an Anglican priest from Pentecost Island, and is one of the founders of the Cultural Association which later became the Vanua'aku Pati.